addyosmani/backbone-fundamentals/chapters/03-internals.md

 The sync method is called with three parameters:

-* method: One of create, update, delete, or read
+* method: One of create, update, patch, delete, or read
 * model: The Backbone model object
 * options: May include success and error methods